'What comes will be for the best' - Ronaldo silent on Man Utd and PSG links amid speculation over Juventus ...

 What was said?

-Ronaldo was asked if the speculation linking him with moves to Manchester United and PSG would affect him at the tournament.
+Ronaldo was asked if the speculation linking him with moves to Man Utd and PSG would affect him at the tournament.

 “The crucial thing now is the Euros, it is my fifth Euros, but for me it’s like my first Euros.
 We want to play a good match with good thoughts from the first to the last match.”